JIRA Portfolio, an Agile Project Portfolio Management Plugin Hands-on Review:

 Portfolio for JIRA background

-The first release of Portfolio for JIRA, first available within the Atlassian Marketplace (Atlassian’s version of an Appstore for their applications) back in May 2014, provided users with a plan that gave visibility over a large number of projects and teams within JIRA – a “portfolio plan”.
+The first release of JIRA Portfolio, first available within the Atlassian Marketplace (Atlassian’s version of an Appstore for their applications) back in May 2014, provided users with a plan that gave visibility over a large number of projects and teams within JIRA – a “portfolio plan”.
 This allowed managers to plan out work across multiple projects, and allocate work so that timelines were maintained and release dates were met.

 Figure 1: The ‘Schedule’ view for a Portfolio plan, showing the timelines for multiple projects, with JIRA issues mapped against this timeline.